Galerkin reduced order model for two-dimensional Rayleigh-B\'enard convection: Introduction

-The complexity and elevated computational cost of the Navier-Stokes equations have motivated the development of Reduced-Order Models (ROM)~\citep{waleffe1997self, noack2003hierarchy, brunton2022data, rowley2017model}.
+The complexity and elevated computational cost of the Navier-Stokes equations have motivated the development of reduced-order models (ROM)~\cite{waleffe1997self, noack2003hierarchy, rowley2017model, brunton2022data}.
 ROMs simplify the analysis of physical mechanisms by reducing the problem to the interactions among a few coherent flow structures.
-Galerkin projection is a model reduction technique where the {partial differential equations} (PDE) that describe the dynamics of the system are projected into a set of modes.
-Upon Galerkin projection, the PDE system is transformed into a system of {ordinary differential equations} (ODE) that describes the evolution of the amplitude coefficients of the modes.
-A suitable ROM enables the use of well-established tools from control theory and offers promising applications for flow control and state estimation~\citep{brunton2022data}.
+In Galerkin ROMs, the {partial differential equations} (PDE) that describe the dynamics of the system are projected onto a set of modes.
+This reduces the PDE system to a set of {ordinary differential equations} (ODE) that describes the evolution of the mode amplitude coefficients.
+In this kind of models, orthogonal bases are often preferred since they simplify the energy representation and make mode growth or decay easier to analyze~\cite{cavalieri2021structure}.
+Galerkin ROMs also facilitate the application of well-established tools from control theory and offer promising applications for nonlinear flow analysis and control~\cite{brunton2022data, liao2025convex}.
 For these applications to be effective, ROMs must accurately capture several key aspects of the flow physics: dominant flow structures, integral quantities (total heat flux, friction coefficient), system dynamics (periodic, chaotic regimes), and spectral characteristics.
-The ability to reproduce these features enables ROMs to serve as efficient surrogates for full-order models in real-time control applications and state observers~\citep{rowley2017model}.
+The ability to reproduce these features enables ROMs to serve as efficient surrogates for full-order models in real-time control applications and state observers~\cite{rowley2017model}.
 This is particularly valuable for systems requiring rapid computation such as feedback control where full numerical simulation would be computationally prohibitive.